Z0rdak/Yet-Another-World-Protector/README.md

 # Credits

-Special thanks to IVEN#2107 for the mod logo!
+- Special thanks to IVEN#2107 for the mod logo!
+- Special thanks to Reincarnaciya for the russian translation!

 # License